-4.3.1.
+- 4.3.1.
 Make sure that enough CO2 is available on site.
 The weight of the CO2 in the cylinder is supplied by the industrial companies (i.e. 22kg standard capacities which may be used to calculate the number of cylinders required).
 CO2 cylinders are available with or without siphon (dip tube).
-For rapid flushing, the cylinder without siphon should be inverted.
+For rapid flushing, the cylinder without siphon should be inverted. - 4.3.2.

-4.3.2.
 For rapid flushing, the cylinder should be inverted using mechanical inverter.
-However, the cylinders with siphon should be in upright position during flushing.

-- 4.3.7.
-Ice formation along the pressurized hose and the pipe connector during CO2 flushing: - 4.3.7.1.
-During this procedure, some ice may form around the gas inlet and high-pressure hose.
+However, the cylinders with siphon should be in upright position during flushing. - 4.3.3.
+If a mechanical inverter is not available, a makeshift inverter can be made using sandbags or other improvised technique.
+The cylinder should be inverted with its top resting on one sandbag and the bottom end resting on pile of two or three sandbags high. - 4.3.4.
+A standard high-pressure hose (available only as separate item) should be connected to the cylinder.
+This hose should be guaranteed to withstand a pressure of 88 atmospheres (1,300 psi, or 92 kg/cm2).
+Ensure that all connections are made properly, and gaskets are in place where they are required.
+The high-pressure hose should have a length of about 2-meter and have matching coupler at cylinder.

+4.3.5.
+Open a section of the zipper and insert the pressure kit.
+This serves as outlet to discharge O_2 when flushing.

-4.3.7.2.
+- 4.3.7.2.
 Flushing (emptying of the cylinder) depends on the amount of CO2 to be applied.
 Emptying one 22kg cylinder should only take about 20 to 30 minutes.
 If the pressure hose or the inlet valve gets blocked with ice, this is an indication that the CO2 is being released too quickly.
-If this happens the cylinder should be closed until the ice melts, and then the cylinder valve should be re-opened and adjusted to reduce the flow.
+If this happens the cylinder should be closed until the ice melts, and then the cylinder valve should be re-opened and adjusted to reduce the flow. - 4.3.7.3.

-- 4.3.7.3.
 An additional indication that the gas is being released too quickly is when the liner begins to balloon out because pressure begins to build-up inside.
 If this happens, the gas flow should be decreased at the cylinder valve until the rate of air being expelled through the outlet port is about the same as the rate of CO2 entering the liner. - 4.3.7.4.
 If necessary, for small scale applications and the cylinder is not inverted, weighing scales may be used to control the weight of the gas delivered.
 In this case the gas is released slowly through a pressure gauge which can be adjusted to control the flowrate. - 4.3.8.
 Since CO2 is heavier than air, the air in the TSL displaces upwards and is lifted out of the container through the outlet port.
 Complete displacement is not possible as there is always some mixing at the interface between the air and the CO2.
 However, if the final CO2 concentration reaches 80% then the O2 concentration in the remaining air amounts to 4%.
 This mixing of the CO2 with the remaining air, and absorption of CO2 by the commodity, takes 12-24 hours depending on temperature.
 This is the time to determine the initial concentration of CO2. - 4.3.9.
-After the required weight of CO2 has been flushed, immediately:
+After the required weight of CO_2 has been flushed, immediately: - 4.3.9.1.

-4.3.9.1.
 Close the CO2 cylinder valve.